para-zhou/para-zhou.github.io/index.md

 ## :microscope: Research Interest

-My research mainly focuses on buidling reliable dialogue systems in terms of safety concerns (biased and offensive languages, ) and knowledge grounding.
+My research mainly focuses on buidling reliable dialogue systems in terms of safety concerns (biased and offensive languages, moral considerations, etc.) and knowledge grounding.
 I am also interested in general ethical issues in NLP applications, e.g., fairness of large language models.
 You are more than welcome to :envelope: me for research discussions!